felabel/devfelz/README.md

-# imyke.dev
+# Felicity Abel Portfolio

 #### Note: This project uses Typescript, SASS and strict prettier/eslint rules.
 You can edit the rules in `.eslintrc.js` file
-This is a portfolio website project available at https://imyke.dev
+This is a portfolio website project for Felicity Abel

-To clone run `git clone https://github.com/imykie/imyke.dev`
+Original template by Michael Olatunji (imyke.dev)

 After cloning